andyw8/andyw8.github.io/_posts/2018-07-15-prevent-false-positives-rspec-error.markdown

 # We just introduced a bug

 Do you spot it?
-In the second test, We're calling `run` as a instance method, but it's actually a class method.
+In the second test, we're calling `run` as a instance method, but it's actually a class method.

 An error _is_ being raised, so the test passes, but it's not the error we were expecting.